cverhelst/cverhelst.github.io/source/_posts/2014-09-07-Tutoro-Auto-Chain-Oiler.markdown

 ## Introduction

-Ever since I bought my motorcycle in Oktober 2013, I researched a lot about how to properly maintain your motorcycle.
+Ever since I bought my SV 650 in Oktober 2013, I researched a lot about how to properly maintain your motorcycle.
 Cleaning and lubricating the chain is a big part of that.

 Then came the time to apply chain lube on my motorcycle.
 Guh, that was a big mess.
 I'll admit I didn't have a rear wheel paddock stand at the time to lift it so I could move the chain while applying it, but damn, it just didn't seem very efficient either.